bytescout/pdf-co-api-samples/Barcode Reader API/JavaScript/Read Barcode From File (Node.js)/README.md

-## How to read barcode from file (node for barcode reader API in JavaScript with PDF.co Web API

-### Tutorial: how to read barcode from file (node for barcode reader API in JavaScript

-ByteScout tutorials explain the code material for beginners and advanced programmers who are using JavaScript.
-PDF.co Web API was made to help with barcode reader API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to read barcode from file (node for barcode reader API in JavaScript with PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-You will save a lot of time on writing and testing code as you may just take the code below and use it in your application.
-Follow the instruction and copy - paste code for JavaScript into your project's code editor.
-You can use these JavaScript sample examples in one or many applications.

-Our website provides free trial version of PDF.co Web API that includes source code samples to help with your JavaScript project.

 ## REQUEST FREE TECH SUPPORT